uf-hobi-informatics-lab/ClinicalTransformerMRC/README.md

 ```

--post-processing (we only support transformation to brat format)
+- post-processing (we only support transformation to brat format)

+> we provide a jupyter notebook with postprocessing 2018 n2c2 and 2022 n2c2 dataset as an example

 ## Reference
 We have a preprint at